nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

     ```

-    You see the GET request for the coffee page, with metadata from the Nginx $varibles.
+    You see the GET request for the coffee page, with metadata from the Nginx $variables.

 <br/>